 A general partnership is the most basic form of partnership under Indonesian law.
 The general partnership is an association of persons for the carrying out of a joint enterprise.
 The members of the general partnership are not personally liable for the liabilities of the general partnership, and each member cannot bind the other member unless specifically authorised by the other member or unless the transaction is of benefit to the general partnership.
 A general partnership is the form of organisation that is typically used by professional experts, such as law firms or accounting firms.

 A firm partnership is the form used by commercial partnerships, such as trading or commercial services firms.
 Each partner in the firm partnership has the right to act in the name of the partnership within the scope of its business.
 Liability of the partners in the firm partnership with third parties is on a joint and several basis.

 A CV differs from a firm partnership; while all partners are active partners in a firm partnership, in a CV there is also a non-active or 'sleeping' partner (limited partner).
 The liability of the limited partner is only to the extent of the sum he or she has pledged to contribute to the CV.

 Major companies in Indonesia mostly take the form of a PT.
-The main characteristic of a PT is that it owns its assets and holds liabilities separately from its shareholders.
+The main characteristics of a PT are that it owns its assets and holds liabilities separately from its shareholders.
 Generally speaking, the shareholders of a PT have no liability for acts carried out for and on behalf of the PT.
 Their liability is limited to the shares they have subscribed.
-However, under certain circumstances, the court may 'pierce the veil' or disregard the corporate entity, and hold that the shareholders are personally liable for acts carried out in the name of the PT.
+However, under certain circumstances, the court may pierce the veil or disregard the corporate entity, and hold that the shareholders are personally liable for acts carried out in the name of the PT.
 Those circumstances are:

 - where the requirements for the PT to be established as a legal entity have not been made or are not met (e.g., approval of the Minister of Law and Human Rights has not been obtained);